The 19th century set crime drama “Miss Scarlet and The Duke” is coming to PBS Masterpiece as part of its 50th Season celebration.

 “Miss Scarlet and The Duke” also stars Ansu Kabia (World on Fire) as Moses, a useful crook from Jamaica, and Andrew Gower (Carnival Row) as Rupert Parker, Eliza’s champion and friend who helps her launch her detective agency.

 The new six-part period drama was penned by “Grantchester” writer Rachael New and filmed in Dublin, Ireland.
-Irish born director Declan O’Dwyer (Robin Hood, Merlin) likens “Miss Scarlet” to a Victorian “Moonlighting,” adding that the “show doesn’t take itself too seriously – but it does expose the prejudices society put on women in the Victorian era and draws many parallels to society today.”
+Irish born director Declan O’Dwyer (Robin Hood, Merlin) likens “Miss Scarlet” to a Victorian “Moonlighting,” adding, in an interview with Andrew Gower, that the “show doesn’t take itself too seriously – but it does expose the prejudices society put on women in the Victorian era and draws many parallels to society today.”

 The British detective drama is co-produced by A+E International and Element 8 Entertainment, “Miss Scarlet and The Duke” will also air on UKTV in the U.K., CBC in Canada, Seven Network in Australia, Lightbox in New Zealand, RTL in German and OTE Cosmote TV in Greece.